genchandenur/Brain-Tumor-Segmentation-using-U2-Net/README.md

 - [References](#References)

 ### Dataset
-This dataset contains T2-weighted and post-contrast T1-weighted images for each of 159 subjects.
+This dataset contains T2-weighted and post-contrast T1-weighted images for each of the 159 subjects.

 For a detailed information about the dataset please refer to this [site](https://wiki.cancerimagingarchive.net/display/Public/LGG-1p19qDeletion).